-This policy applies to all TherapyAppointment users, including business customers and clients who use TherapyAppointment through this affiliation in order to schedule appointments or communicate with clinicians.
+This policy applies to all TherapyAppointment users, including business customers and patients who use TherapyAppointment through this affiliation in order to schedule appointments or communicate with clinicians.

-- Every user that accesses TherapyAppointment, in association with your account, must create an account with a unique username that identifies the individual within the application.
+- Every user that accesses TherapyAppointment in association with your practice must be provisioned with a unique user account that identifies the individual within the application.

 - Customers are required to provide a unique email address to which they have ongoing private access.
-This email address will be used as a means of communication if they fail to respond to other attempts at communication, such as system messages advising of a possible suspension of account privileges.
+This email address is used as a means of communication if they fail to respond to other attempts at communication, such as system messages advising of a possible suspension of account privileges.